mboyan/msc-thesis/README.md

 ```

 This is my first serious undertaking with Julia, and there are possibly quite a few redundancies or sub-optimal pieces of code.
 If you have any useful suggestions on how to improve things, forks and pull requests are very welcome.
 I will likely not maintain this repository regularly, but I appreciate opportunities to learn new things.

+## Report and Data

+The thesis report can be found in the `Reports` directory, citing all the data used in the research.
+The input data in the table `src/Data/swelling_germination_results.csv` is a subset from the statistical data on conidial swelling and germination published by Ijadpanahsaravi et al (2022, https://doi.org/10.1007/s10482-022-01762-4).